 The Empire State Building was completed in 1931, and this Art Deco icon still maintains its charm.
 The smiling team of burgundy-uniformed personnel at the front door usher you into this classic, with inspiring murals on the walls and ceiling.

 The most iconic spot on this skyscraper is the 86th floor, where many movies (like Independence Day and Sleepless in Seattle) have memorable scenes.

 The view from here is breathtaking, figuratively (and sometimes literally too)!
 You'll see panoramic views of up to six states from the surrounding open-air promenade and climate-controlled viewing galleries.

 Take your time to snap some shots of Central Park, Times Square, the Brooklyn Bridge, the One World Trade Center, and at least one of you beating your chest like King Kong did when he climbed the building.

 For your own personal tour guide from the ground floor right up to the top, the Official Empire State Building Guide app is a must-have.
 Download it for free from the App Store and Google Play.

 Hungry up high?
-The Empire State Building boasts eight different eateries.
+The Empire State Building boasts seven different eateries.
 Choose a pre-fixed dinner package at the State Grill and Bar, which also serves local craft beers and cocktails.
-Starbucks, Chipotle, Sushi-teria, and the budget-minded Heartland Brewery are also close by.
+Starbucks, Chipotle, and Sushi-teria are also close by.